-It is true that rattling antlers take a little bit more technique than other calls.
+It is true that they take a little bit more technique than other deer calls.
 You should use them at the right time and in the right way.
 If you do, though, they’re a great tool to add to your strategy.

 How would you use them?

-Like we’ve already pointed out, the best time for rattling antlers is the rut.
+The best time for rattling in a buck is the rut.
 That said, they can be effective in the pre-rut and post-rut.
 They work whenever bucks would naturally be fighting.

 You want to bang your antlers together in a way that simulates real buck fights.
 If you watched the clips above, you probably got a sense of the rhythms and sounds of two bucks butting heads.
 It should be fairly chaotic with different tines repeatedly striking and sliding against each other.
 If you want to make it sound really authentic, try to add some stomping or rustling as well.

 Studies show that bucks respond to rattling more often in the morning.
 It’s a good idea to start your hunt with a simulated fight, then wait 30 minutes to an hour before trying again to give nearby bucks a chance to come close.

 Your first instinct might be to assume natural horns are always the right choice, but that isn’t necessarily true.
 In certain situations, synthetic horns can actually perform better.